imagej/imagej.github.io/pages/MiNA_-_Mitochondrial_Network_Analysis.md

-![Figure 2: Binarized image of mitochondria following application of an automatically determined threshold (li) (resized from original).](StuartLab--MiNA--BINARY-LARGE.png
-"Figure 2: Binarized image of mitochondria following application of an automatically determined threshold (li) (resized from original).")
+![Figure 2: Binarized image of mitochondria following application of an automatically determined threshold (li) (resized from original).](/images/pages/StuartLab--MiNA--BINARY-LARGE.png "Figure 2: Binarized image of mitochondria following application of an automatically determined threshold (li) (resized from original).")"

 Once the image has been binarized, the area or volume can be estimated by simply counting the number of signal positive pixels/voxels and